mawrkus/pull-request-review-guide/README.md

 #### Provide references

 Don't assume that the author knows exactly what you are talking about.
-To support your comment/suggestion, don't hesitate to add:
+To support your comment/suggestion, add:

 - a code sample,
 - a link to relevant documentation,